genieacs/genieacs/README.md

     git checkout $(git tag -l v1.1.* --sort=-v:refname | head -n 1)
     npm install
     npm run compile

+Before proceeding, find and review the file "config.json" in "config" directory where GenieACS is downloaded.

 Finally, run the following (from bin directory if installing from source):